 - Kwikset Kevo.
 Kwikset Kevo has a Grade 2 BHMA certification but does not have a keypad you can, however, use a key fob to unlock your smart lock.
 You can give out guest access.
 IT does not have both autolock and auto unlock features, and has three finishes to choose from.
 It works with Honeywell and Nest smart thermostats and Ring Video Doorbell.

 - If you are looking for more affordable smart locks for use in doors other than your front door where security is much less a concern, you might want to take a look at MonopriceZ-Wave Electronic Door Lock.
-One Monoprice Z-Wave Electronic Door Lock sells for $115, but if you are buying two to nine locks, the price goes down to $112.46 each.
+One Monoprice Z-Wave Electronic Door Lock sells for a good price, but if you are buying two to nine locks, the price goes down.
 It is very easy to use and is the perfect low-cost alternative for interior doors.
 It is compatible with Z-wave devices.
 However, the lower price means that it does not have all the features and perks that more expensive locks have, such as Bluetooth connectivity, a native mobile app, auto lock and auto unlock.
 Most of its features are also accessible only with a smart home platform in place.

 Side-by-side comparison: The 5 best smart locks for your home in 2017

 The top five smart locks for your home includes some of the most well-known brands in home security.
 When it comes to locks, Schlage, Yale and Kwikset are all known heavyweights in the industry and have been in existence for decades.
 But that does not mean that newer competitors such as August and Danalock are to be yawned at.